Mehdi-Adjaoue/aws_notebook/README.md

 Windows does not include a built-in ssh client.
 You'll use Putty :
 1. Open PuttyGen, and load your <key_pair.pem>.
 If you used the suggested name, you would load `SL_key_pair.pem`.
 Then save the private key.
 1. Open Putty.exe
-1. Put your DNS address in the "Host Name (or IP address)" field
+1. Put your DNS address in the "Host Name (or IP address)" field.
-1. Click Connection-> Data, and put your username in the "Auto-login username" field
+1. Click Connection-> Data, and put your username in the "Auto-login username" field.
-1. Click Connection-> SSH -> Auth -> Browse, and select the private key you saved in step 1
+1. Click Connection-> SSH -> Auth -> Browse, and select the private key you saved in step 1.
 1. Click Open.